siefkenj/MailMergeP/README.md

     npm run build-addon
     npm run package-addon

-The extension will then be located at `html-src/build/mailmergep@example.net-latest.xpi`.
+The extension will be located in the current director and called `mailmergep@example.net-latest.xpi`.

 ## Development